jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             datetime.timedelta(seconds=3600)
         )

+  With these passing tests.
+I see that I can

-  I have passing tests and a way to convert a `string <https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str>`_ to a `datetime.datetime <https://docs.python.org/3/library/datetime.html?highlight=datetime#datetime-objects>`_ object that I can perform subtraction operations on
+  - convert a `string <https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str>`_ to a `datetime.datetime <https://docs.python.org/3/library/datetime.html?highlight=datetime#datetime-objects>`_ object that
+  - subtract one `datetime.datetime <https://docs.python.org/3/library/datetime.html?highlight=datetime#datetime-objects>`_ object from another to get a `datetime.timedelta <https://docs.python.org/3/library/datetime.html?highlight=datetime#timedelta-objects>`_ object

 * So far the `datetime.timedelta <https://docs.python.org/3/library/datetime.html?highlight=datetime#timedelta-objects>`_ object I get shows seconds, but I want the result as a string.
 I add a test to see if I can change it to a string using the `str <https://docs.python.org/3/library/stdtypes.html#str>`_ constructor